luki2000/pdf_generator_translator/README.md

 ## pdf generator
-By clicking on generate pdf button, it will generate a pdf with a text, you can experiment with other languages (french and spanish) by simply using the following commands for spanish: ng serve configuration=es
+By clicking on generate pdf button, it will generate a pdf with a text, you can experiment with other languages (french and spanish) by simply using the following commands

+for spanish: ng serve --configuration=es

-for french: ng serve configuration=fr
+for french: ng serve --configuration=fr